Monday, July 29, 2019

 AM/CM: Michael Ballack (Germany)

-Born in East Germany, Michael Ballack was the best German player of his generation. first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
+Born in East Germany, Michael Ballack was the best German player of his generation.
+He first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
 On the same summer, he helped Germany reaching the Final of Japan/Korea 2002.
-He moved to Bayern Munich after the WC Finals. he also played for Chelsea before his retirement.
+He moved to Bayern Munich after the World Cup Finals. he also played for Chelsea before his retirement.

 CM/AM: Juan Mata (Spain)